howtographql/howtographql/content/backend/graphql-node-typescript/1-project-setup.md

 </Instruction>

-We now have a ready-to-use project with NodeJS, TypeScript and development scripts configured.
+Congratulations!
+You now have a ready-to-use project with NodeJS, TypeScript and development scripts configured.

 The next step will show you how to setup a basic GraphQL schema and a GraphQL server!